Find Trade Colleges

 While working on their Bachelor's Degree, clinical laboratory science majors at SUNY Stony Brook accumulate an average of around $18,305 in student debt.

-Full Clinical/Medical Laboratory Science at Stony Brook University Report
+Read full report on Clinical/Medical Laboratory Science at Stony Brook University

 A rank of #5 on this year’s list means York College is a great place for clinical/medical laboratory science students working on their bachelor’s degree.
-Located in the city of Jamaica, York is a public college with a medium-sized student population.
+Located in the large city of Jamaica, York is a public school with a moderately-sized student population.

 Women make up 78% of the clinical laboratory science majors at the school.